-Essential Criteria Desirable Criteria An understanding of the research & Experience leading and influencing at a innovation environment; how it can best senior level within a commercial produce knowledge and economic and environment. societal benefit, and the elements, systems and approaches best used to affect this.
+Essential Criteria Desirable Criteria An understanding of the research & innovation environment: how it can best produce knowledge and economic and societal benefit, and the systems and approaches best used to effect this.
+Experience leading and influencing within a commercial environment.
 A strategic and objective mindset with the ability to develop and communicate the strategic vision for the relevant council.
-Experience working within academia, industry, business and innovation, user community, Governmental or third-sector organisations in England, Scotland, Wales and/or Northern Ireland.
+Experience working within academia, industry, business and innovation, user community, Governmental or third-sector organisations in Scotland, Wales and/or Northern Ireland.
 The ability to tackle and reach conclusions on complex issues (e.g. in commercial contexts or in relation to policy).
 Experience of policy-making in academia, industry, business, innovation, user community, Governmental, or third sector organisations.
 The ability to critically evaluate and/or advise on new research and innovation opportunities within the remit of the respective council.
 Experience of working across international boundaries.
 An understanding of public engagement within research, innovation or commercial fields.
 Demonstrable experience of successfully operating within a highly complex landscape of stakeholders.
 Demonstrable behaviours that encourage inclusive and collegial operation.
 Excellent listening, influencing and communication skills.